2022/23 Full-time Undergraduate course

-SEMESTER 2 Jan/Feb – end of May (is entirely clinical based and comprises 16 weeks Clinical Placement Four which includes a period of Elective placement)
+SEMESTER 2 Jan/Feb – end of May (is entirely clinical based and comprises 16 weeks Clinical Placement Four plus a period of Elective placement)

 Approved by the Health and Care Professions Council (HCPC) for the purpose of providing eligibility to apply for registration with the HCPC as a radiographer.

 Approved by the Society and College of Radiographers (SCoR).

 Applications for full-time undergraduate courses are made through UCAS

 Unfortunately, Ulster University is not it in a position to accept applications from students from England, Scotland or Wales due to regulations issued by the Department of Health Northern Ireland.
 For more info click here.

 Additional costs include - AccessNI Check, Health Screening, Membership of Society of Radiographers, Placement Expenses, Uniforms.

 Uniforms – as part of your course, you will be required to purchase a uniform during the first week of the semester.
 2020/21costs were approx. £100.

 Membership of Society of Radiographers – You will be required to join the Society of Radiographers.
 The cost of student membership will cost approximately £100 for the three years.